- Table of contents

 Service water in the household

-The service water can be optimally used for various areas and can save you money in some household chores.
-We recommend that you use domestic hot water for the following purposes:
+The service water can be used for several areas and can save you money.
+We recommend that you use domestic service water for the following purposes:

-- Toilet flushing: Flushing toilets with domestic water is one way to reduce water consumption, as this accounts for a large proportion of household water use.
+- Toilet flushing: Flushing toilets with service water is one way to reduce water consumption, as this accounts for a large proportion of mains water use.

 - Cleaning: Domestic water can be used for cleaning the house, windows and floors.